Homicide investigation in Goose Creek

-The Goose Creek Police Department continues to investigate a shooting that happened on July 9.
+The Goose Creek Police Department continues to investigate a fatal shooting that happened on July 9.

 Police said at approximately 1:34 p.m. officers from the Goose Creek Police Department were dispatched to Sora Lane, in the Woodland Lake Subdivision of Goose Creek in reference to gun shots.